 Family Day 3:

-All Day: Make magical memories during the entire day at the world’s most famous theme park, The Disneyland® Resort in Anaheim.
-Take round-trip shuttle service from select Costa Mesa hotels provided by Anaheim Resort Transportation (ART) to The Disneyland® Resort.
+All Day: Make magical memories during the entire day at the world’s most famous theme park, the Disneyland® Resort in Anaheim.
+Take convenient round-trip shuttle service from select Costa Mesa hotels provided by Anaheim Resort Transportation (ART) to the Disneyland® Resort.
 Service is based on advanced reservations.
-After a long day at the park, we’ll see you back at your hotel for a good night’s rest.
+After a long day at the park, we’ll see you back at your hotel for a good night’s rest!